dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/learning-more/refactoring-legacy-sql.md

 ## Ready for refactoring practice?
 Head to the free on-demand course, [Refactoring from Procedural SQL to dbt](https://courses.getdbt.com/courses/refactoring-sql-for-modularity) for a more in-depth refactoring example + a practice refactoring problem to test your skills.

-Questions on this tutorial or the course?
+Questions on this guide or the course?
 Drop a note in #learn-on-demand in [dbt Community Slack](https://getdbt.com/community).